The Ata-Manobo in Barangay Palma Gil in Talaingod, Davao del Norte

 classroom in Barangay Lakit-lakit in Sapa-sapa, Tawi-tawi

-Teduray FGD participants in South Upi, Maguindanao react to a question
+B'laan FGD participants in Brgy.
+Miasong, Tupi, South Cotabato react to a question

 To have a full grasp of the situation on the ground, the second phase targeting the supply side was initiated in January 2017 with field work lasting until March.
 For this part of the research, DSWD Community Facilitators (CFs) were trained to conduct interviews and record geographic coordinates using android tablets.
 The aim was to visit every educational and health facility in the study areas, gather data by interviewing people in-charge of the facilities on the services being offered and how the IP beneficiaries make use of them, and, finally, record their locations as well as other observations.
 Supervising the CFs were veteran UPPI supervisors.